Effective bounds on differences of singular moduli that are S-units: Theorems and

-where the implied constant is absolute (see for instance \cite[Section 3.1]{Granville_Stark_2000}).
+where the implied constant is absolute, see for instance \cite[Section 3.1]{Granville_Stark_2000} or \cite[Theorems 1 and 3]{Ihara_2006} for the explicitness of the implied constant in the case $|D|>8$ (in the remaining cases, one can find an explicit bound for the absolute value of the logarithmic derivative for instance by first relating it to the Faltings height as done in \cite[Lemma 4.1]{Habegger_2010} and then by using some bounds on the difference between the Faltings height and the $j$-height \cite[Lemmas 2.6 and 3.2]{Pazuki_2019}).
 In particular, there exists $k \in \mathbb{R}_{\geq 0}$ such that property $P(k)$ holds for all Kronecker symbols attached to imaginary quadratic fields.
 Now one concludes by applying Theorem \ref{true main theorem j-0}. \end{proof}